JCurley10/Jeopardy_nlp/README.md

 **Question:**: The response to the clue, and it must be in the form of a question like "What is..."
 **Meta-category**: An overarching topic that can describe each clue's context.
 For example, the J-Category "EDIBLE RHYME TIME" seen above might belong to a metacategory "Literature" or "Food".
 In data-science, we can also think of a meta-category as a *latent topic*

 ## Motivation

 The J-Categories in each episode fall under greater themes like pop-culture, history, and literature.
-But, with 13 J-Categories per episode, and over 8,000 episodes, there can't be *that* many truly unique topics!
+But, with 13 J-Categories per episode, and over 8,000 episodess, there can't be *that* many truly unique topics!

 Previous contestants and avid fans like myself have intuitions about which themes or topics you should study up if you want to participate at home, or to be a real contestant on the show.
-For example many *Jeopardy!* fans will say that you need to know about the US presidents, world geography, state capitals, and names of celebrities.
+For example many *Jeopardy!* fans will say that you need to know about the US presidents, world geography, literature, state capitals, and names of celebrities.

 ## The Data